adamaaronson/swordsmith/README.md

 ## How to Use

-From this folder, run `pip install -e .` to install `swordsmith`.
+From this folder, run `pip install -e .` to install Swordsmith.

-Run `python3 swordsmith.py` using any of these optional command line flags:
+In the command line, run `python3 swordsmith` using any of these optional command line flags:

 ```
 usage: swordsmith.py [-h] [-w WORDLIST_PATH] [-m MIN_SCORE] [-g GRID_PATH] [-t NUM_TRIALS] [-a] [-s STRATEGY] [-k K] [-r RETRY_SECONDS]